jiriwetter/cert-manager-kv-syncer/README.md

 ## Features
 - **Automatic synchronization** – Periodically syncs Kubernetes secrets to Azure Key Vault.
+- **Multiple Key Vault support** – Can be configured to work with different Key Vaults.
 - **Namespace filtering** – Define where to search for certificates using `SEARCH_NAMESPACES`.
 - **Exclusion support** – Exclude namespaces using `!namespace` syntax.
 - **Custom certificate mapping** – Rename certificates before storing them in Key Vault.